 seem to move around in big vans, but with a lot less noise.

 Space is always an issue, inside and out.
-Coming from a ten room house to a four room apartment here was quite an adjustment, utilizing every bit of space is a must.
-Putting a fish restaurant on top of a garage, what a use of space!
+Coming from a ten-room house to a four-room apartment here was quite an adjustment, utilizing every bit of space is a must.
+Putting a fish restaurant on top of a garage, what use of space!